-- 1. To provide a therapeutic context for a cognitive shift from habitual activation of the addict self-schema to increased activation of a Spiritual self-schema that has as its focus doing no harm to self and others - 2.
+- 1. To provide a therapeutic context for a cognitive shift from habitual activation of the addict self-schema to increased activation of a spiritual self-schema that has as its focus doing no harm to self and others - 2.
 To increase awareness of the automaticity of schematic processes, such as the addict self-schema. - 3.
-To provide an opportunity for the creation of new cognitive scripts and behavioral action sequences that are consistent with the individual's Spiritual/religious faith.
-This session provides the opportunity for ... - a. the practice of meditation on the in-and-out breath (to increase the ability to - focus attention and still the mind) - a. the practice of mindfulness in role-play exercises; - b. the practice of shifting between cognitive self-schemas (specifically from addict self to Spiritual self); - c. the practice of enacting Spiritual qualities in high risk situations.
+To provide an opportunity for the creation of new cognitive scripts and behavioral action sequences that are consistent with the individual's spiritual/religious faith.
+This session provides the opportunity for ... - a. the practice of meditation on the in-and-out breath (to increase the ability to focus attention and still the mind) - b. the practice of mindfulness in the following of instructions. - c. the experience of automaticity with and without competing behaviors - d. the practice of creating mindful moments in daily life.